Limit behavior of linearly edge-reinforced random walks on the half-line

 In \cite{TMA}, Takei studied the limit behavior of LERRWs on $\mathbb{Z}_+$ in the recurrent regime, where the initial weight of the edge $\{x,x+1\}$, $x\in \mathbb{Z}_+$, is $x^{\alpha}$ for $x \in \mathbb{N}$ and 1 for $x=0$.
 Motivated by \cite{TMA}, we study in this paper the limit behavior of LERRWs on $\mathbb{Z}_+$ in the recurrent regime, where the initial weight of the edge $\{x,x+1\}$, $x\in \mathbb{Z}_+$, is $x^{\alpha}\ln^{\beta}x$ for $x=2, 3, \dots$ and 1 for $x=0, 1$.

-Our results show that, when $\alpha<1$, the order of the asymptotic behavior of the walker's distance to the starting point is not affected by $\beta$ and remains $\ln ^{1/(1-\alpha)}n $, only the coefficient of $\ln^{1/(1-\alpha)} n$ depends on $\beta$; when $\alpha=1$, the term $\ln^{\beta}x$ affects the order of the limit behavior, especially when $\beta<0$.
+Our results show that the term $\ln^{\beta}x$ influences the limit behavior of the LERRW in the case $\alpha<1$ for any $\beta\neq 0$, and in the case $\alpha=1$ for $\beta<0$.
 The arguments of this paper follow the general strategy of \cite{TMA}, with some modifications.